 5.2.2.2.1 Scenario Description

 Editor’s note: Should cover the following scenarios: handover with from an old MME/SGSN supporting DÉCOR to a new MME/SGSN supporting DÉCOR.
+Handover may also be applicable when CSFB and (r)SRVCC are used and should be covered as well.